dangrie158/email-categorization-thesis/source/11_chapter_3.md

 ## Crawling

 The news articles were crawled by a Node.js[^3] script in a 2-step process.
 First, a list of RSS feeds is being crawled and every link to an article is saved.
 The entries are deduplicated based on their title from the RSS feed and the publishing date to avoid crawling the same articles multiple times.
 The list of feeds that were crawled is based on an updated version of the list of German news sites used by Sasha Can[^4] ([-@can2016entwicklung]).
-For the full list of feeds see Appendix 1.
+For the full list of feeds see Appendix A.

 In the next step, each previously unvisited article is loaded via the link extracted from the feed and the full content of the page is saved in a MongoDB[^5] database.